withastro/astro/GOVERNANCE.md

 **Anyone** can become an Astro Contributor (yes, even you!).
 Regardless of skill, experience or background.

-Our goal is too always recognize all of our contributors and their effort given to Astro.
+Our goal is to always recognize all of our contributors and their effort given to Astro.

 > 🚀 Remember no contribution is too small or too little.